-Hibernate allows the caching of query results.
-Two caches, one called "net.sf.hibernate.cache.StandardQueryCache" in version 2.1.4 and higher and "net.sf.hibernate.cache.QueryCache" in versions 2.1.0 - 2.1.3, and one called "net.sf.hibernate.cache.UpdateTimestampsCache" are always used.
+Hibernate allows the caching of query results using two caches.

+"net.sf.hibernate.cache.StandardQueryCache" and "net.sf.hibernate.cache.UpdateTimestampsCache" in versions 2.1 to 3.1 and "org.hibernate.cache.StandardQueryCache" and "org.hibernate.cache.UpdateTimestampsCache" in version 3.2. are always used.